My Photography Journey in 2019 Including My Top 10 Images

 For those of you paying attention you will note this is my second image from Himley Hall.
 I framed this central tree with the surrounding trees on the adjacent hillside by using the gap between trees.
 With my camera perched securely on my tripod and the 70-200 telephoto mounted to the camera I was able to record this wonderful scene.
 The gentle breeze combined with a slower shutter speed allowed me to capture movement in the canopy of the trees whilst capturing the colours of Autumn.
 I have printed this image on a personal calendar and also as a photographic print.
 I must say the digital image does’t really do the final image justice.

 Winter is Coming…

 My last two images are also from Himley Hall.
-The first being shot on 7th December.
-This Winter sunrise is one of the first of 2019 and has proved to be quite popular.
-First it was featured on the Express and Star Instagram Feed and subsequently printed on 28th December (Page 63) in the Dudley & Wyre forest editions of the Express and Star newspaper.
+I shot the first on 7th December.
+This Winter sunrise is one of the first of 2019 and has proved to be quite popular with my followers.
+The image has featured on the Express and Star Instagram Feed and subsequently printed on 28th December (Page 63) in the Dudley & Wyre forest editions of the Express and Star newspaper.
 The newspaper article focused on winter images from the local area.